-Service broker is a communication service that is used by the Solver Private Host app.
+This article details how to enable Service Broker.
+Service Broker is a communication service that is used by the Solver Private Host app.
 It monitors completion of tasks between multiple applications.

-If you restored the repository database on the SQL server or turn off the SQL server service and then enable it, then service broker is disabled and would need to be enabled.
-You may get following error message on web portal or something related to service broker.
+If you restored the repository database on the SQL server or turned off the SQL Server service and then enabled it, then Service Broker is disabled and would need to be enabled.
+You may get the following error message on the web portal or something related to service broker:

-Here is a cycle that explains the process that Private Host goes through when running a report.
+This cycle explains the process that Private Host goes through when running a report:

 How to enable Service Broker?